 - STRANG: Correct.

 CHANG: Wow.
-You recognize, like, in basketball, the NBA and WNBA have an absolutely tight dating.
-Why do we not see this equal sort of dating between the NHL and girls’ hockey?
+You recognize, like, in basketball, the NBA and WNBA have tight dating.
+Why do we not see this equal dating between the NHL and girls’ hockey?
 STRANG: You might see that.
-It in all likelihood will no longer be the subsequent season, but that may be a massive reason why we saw these gamers come collectively in team spirit on Thursday is that their desire, even though it becomes no longer said explicitly, is to have a league – one unified league – with NHL backing because they do believe that that might provide them the great monetary assist, infrastructure, and platform in terms of exposure.
+It, in all likelihood, will no longer be the subsequent season, but that may be a massive reason why we saw these gamers come collectively in team spirit on Thursday that their desire, even though it becomes no longer said explicitly, is to have a league – one unified league – with NHL backing because they do believe that that might provide them the great monetary assist, infrastructure, and platform in terms of exposure.

-CHANG: Well, why has the NHL, in the first location, been hesitant to forge a better connection with ladies hockey?
+CHANG: Well, why has the NHL, in the first location, been hesitant to forge a better connection with ladies’ hockey?
 STRANG: The NHL is extraordinarily cautious of seeming paternalistic, or they don’t need to offer the impact that they’re bigfooting any cutting-edge leagues in life.
-So what Gary Bettman, the NHL commissioner, has said repeatedly is that they may no longer get concerned until there is no viable alternative for players to play post-collegiately in a professional experience.
+So, Gary Bettman, the NHL commissioner, has repeatedly said that they may no longer be concerned until there is no viable alternative for players to play post-collegiately in a professional experience.

-CHANG: Is ladies professional hockey, even though – is it ultimately financially sustainable in North America?
+CHANG: Is ladies’ professional hockey, even though it is ultimately financially sustainable in North America?
 I mean, are there sufficient fanatics obtainable to hold it going?
-STRANG: I assume it really is a definitely precise question and one that humans are asking.
+STRANG: I assume it is a precise question and one that humans are asking.
 We recognize that the satisfaction of the product on the ice could be very thrilling.
 We’ve seen that during international play and competition.
-But in terms of attendance, you know, the top groups in the NWHL last 12 months, I suppose, had average attendance costs of among 1,000 and 1 two hundred human beings consistent with the sport.
+But in terms of attendance, you know, the top groups in the NWHL last 12 months, I suppose, had average attendance costs of between 1,000 and 1 two hundred human beings consistent with the sport.

 CHANG: How does that compare to an NHL game?

 CHANG: Katie Strang is a senior author for The Athletic.
-She joined us thru Skype.
-Thank you very a lot for becoming a member of us nowadays.
+She joined us through Skype.
+Thank you very much for becoming a member of us nowadays.